What Are the Best Cucumber Companion Plants?

 Nasturtiums are stunning flowers and delicious too!
 They can be added to your salad or cheese sandwich.
 Pollinators will surely get abuzz in your garden because of its irresistibly attractive flowers.
 And if you're tired of leaf-perforating cucumber beetles, nasturtiums act as a trap crop.
 Rather than eating the star of the garden, it gets lured more by its companion.

-Plant nasturtiums simultaneously as cucumber, following a distance of 30 cm (12 inches) between each row.
+Plant nasturtiums simultaneously with the cucumber, following a distance of 12 inches (30 cm) between each row.

 Chrysanthemum